-ENTRY: Thursday, July 25, 1:00-6:00 pm, EH JUDGING: Thursday, July 25, 6:00 pm, EH EXHIBIT RELEASE: Sunday, July 28, noon
+ENTRY: Thursday, July 24, 1:00-6:00 pm, EH JUDGING: Thursday, July 24, 6:00 pm, EH EXHIBIT RELEASE: Sunday, July 27, noon

 - Exhibits will be judged and ranked in each class according to merit.
-Ribbons will be awarded to the top eight entries. - Only one entry per class per exhibitor.
+If there are enough entries to merit, ribbons will be awarded to the top eight entries. - 2.
+Exhibits entered must be the work of the exhibitor. - Only one entry per class per exhibitor.
 (Classes FC01-FC08) - Cut flower specimens must be grown by the exhibitor.
 (Classes FC01-FC05) - Cut flower specimens need variety and specimen names on the entry card. - Cut flower specimens must be displayed in clear, CLEAN, inexpensive GLASS containers or vases (that can be disposed of if not claimed at close of fair).
 NO plastic water bottles.
 The container should be in proportion to the specimen. - Refer to the information pamphlet "Preparing Cut Flowers and Houseplants for Exhibit," 4H-826 for proper exhibiting guidelines. - Exhibitors may enter up to three Floral Design Arrangements (Classes FC07-FC08).
 See "Floral Design Guide" for help. - The exhibitor shall furnish containers appropriate for the Floral Design and other necessary items. - Floral Design Arrangements should be made from garden grown and/or collected materials.
 Purchased materials are acceptable.
 Artificial flowers are not allowed.
-See "Floral Design Guide". - Miniature Arrangements should be no bigger than 6 inches in height, width, or depth with container no taller than 2 inches.
 See "Floral Design Guide". - 11.
-Dried materials must be clean and in good condition. - 12.
-Entries should not take over two square feet of table space. - 13.
+Miniature Arrangements should be no bigger than 6 inches in height, width, or depth with container no taller than 2 inches.
+See "Floral Design Guide". - 12.
+Dried materials must be clean and in good condition. - 13.
+Entries should not take over two square feet of table space. - 14.
 The county fair will NOT be responsible for the loss, damage, or storage of any flower arrangements, vases, or containers.
-Containers cannot be picked up until release time on Sunday. - 14.
+Containers cannot be picked up until release time on Sunday. - 15.
 The exhibitor is responsible for maintaining water in Floriculture exhibits during the fair.